 A 2015 study had participants do a cold pressor test.
 Some were asked to say “ow” as they submerged their hand, while others were instructed to do nothing.
 Those who vocalized their pain seemed to have a higher pain tolerance.

-An earlier study found similar results when people cursed while doing a cold pressor test.
+An earlier found similar results when people cursed while doing a cold pressor test.
 They had a higher pain tolerance than those who said a neutral word.

 Mental imagery refers to creating vivid images in your mind.
 For some people, this can be very useful for managing pain.
 There are many ways to do this.